Syphilis is a sexually transmitted infection (STI). It can cause brain, nerve, and tissue damage when it is not treated. It can also be deadly.

 Syphilis is caused by bacteria.
 It is spread through contact with a syphilis sore.
 This may happen during oral, anal, or genital sex with an infected person

 Things that may raise the risk of this problem are:

-- Not using a latex condom during vaginal, anal, or oral sex
+- Not using a latex condom during oral, anal, or genital sex

 - Having more than one sex partner